OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 Automatic Generation of Coloring
 ################################
-Although you *can* compute the coloring manually if you know enough information about your problem, doing so can be challenging.
+Although you *can* compute the coloring manually if you know enough information about your problem, doing so can be challenging and error prone.
 Also, even small changes to your model, e.g., adding new constraints or changing the sparsity of a sub-component, can change the coloring of your model.
 So care must be taken to keep the coloring up to date when you change your model.

 To streamline the process, OpenMDAO provides an automatic coloring algorithm that uses the sparsity pattern given by the :ref:`declare_partials <feature_sparse_partials>` calls from all of the components in your model.
-So if you're not :ref:`specifying the sparsity of the partial derivatives<feature_sparse_partials>` of your components, then it won't be possible to find an automatic coloring for your model.
+So you should :ref:`specify the sparsity of the partial derivatives<feature_sparse_partials>` of your components in order to make it possible to find a more optimal automatic coloring for your model.

 The *color_info* data structure can be generated automatically using the following command: